 - For a limited liability company, a change of eighty percent or more of the managing members of the company, or a transfer of eighty percent or more of ownership interest in said company, or an existing member obtaining a cumulative of eighty percent or more of the ownership interest in said company

-Types of New York Cannabis Licenses
+What are the types of New York Cannabis business licenses?

-- Adult use cultivator license
+- Adult-use cultivator license

-- Adult use processor license
+- Adult-use processor license

 - Small Business Cooperative License

-- Adult use Distributor License
+- Adult-use Distributor License

-- Adult use retail dispensary License
+- Adult-use retail dispensary License

 - Microbusiness License